ironbar/luxai/reports/04_Modeling.md

 I'm going to first try with non-greedy policies and later move to policy gradients to try to improve the agents.

+## Iteration 12.
+Non greedy policy

+### 12.1 Goal

+The goal of this iteration is to experiment using non-greedy policies to see if there is an improvement.
+The motivation comes from units oscilating between two positions: moving north, south, north, south...
+This might be cause by simply choosing the action with maximum probability.
+Adding a little bit randomness might improve the agent.

+### 12.2 Development

+I should first refactor action choosing to allow adding randomness.
+Current strategy is to choose the action with the highest probability and if it exceeds a threshold then the action is taken.

+I believe we should keep using a threshold to decide betwen taking or not taking an action.
+That seems the right way to do it because we don't have another way to not taking an action with the current implementation.

+### 12.3 Results

+### 12.4 Next steps

 ## Iteration n.
 Iteration_title

 <!---